 In conjunction with the water main replacement program, Field Operations staff typically replaces water main on the replacement list that are 8 inches and smaller and located in low traffic areas in neighborhoods.
 The ability of in-house crews to replace water main provides flexibility of the program to move quickly to address changing conditions.
-For example, the inhouse crews were able to replace a 1922 water main at the 9th and New Jersey location in response to a school parking lot renovation.
-In 2014, Utilities Field Operations crews installed 8,348 feet of water main with in-house resources.
+For example, the inhouse crews were able to replace water main for a new development at 9th and New Hampshire ahead of planned building construction.
+In 2015, Utilities Field Operations crews installed 11,737 feet of water main with in-house resources.
 The water main installation replaced existing water main due to excessive leaks, critical location, or meeting specific criteria and based on available resources.
 The amount of water main replaced with in-house resources has increased over the past 3 years due to an increase in available funding and personnel availability.
-Inhouse water main replacement occurred at increased levels from 2008-2010, because two crews were assigned to these projects.
+In-house water main replacement occurred at increased levels from 2008-2010, because two crews were assigned to these projects.
 In 2011, consistent rainfall early in the year, which persisted into the summer, resulted in suspension of the program, due to decreased revenue and funding concerns.
-Since 2011, only one crew has been used.
+In 2011, only one crew was used.
+Two crews have been used since 2012 and productivity has improved as new staff gained experience and increased efficiency.
 (See Graph 1.)